erwanp/publib/README.md

 ## Description

-Produce publication-level quality images on top of Matplotlib, with a simple call to couple functions at the start and end of your script.
+Produce publication-level quality images on top of Matplotlib, with a simple call to a couple functions at the start and end of your script.

 [Project GitHub page](https://github.com/erwanp/publib)